Municipal Services Corporation

 - Maintenance of the Township’s street lighting network

-- Maintenance of urban storm water management infrastructure (urban storm ponds) in select residential neighbourhoods
+- Maintenance of urban storm water management infrastructure (urban storm ponds) in select residential neighborhoods

 - Maintenance of seven communal tile beds that provide septic services to 94 households